-The following experiment was performed.
+To determine the solubility of I_2 in dichloromethane, the following experiment was performed.
 To prepare the initial solution, a few crystals of solid iodine were dissolved in 50.0 mL of an aqueous solution of potassium iodide (0.1112 g).
-Then, 50.0 mL of dichloromethane were added, and the mixture was vigorously shaken until equilibration.
-After phase separation, each phase was titrated by 16.20 mL (organic phase) and by 8.00 mL (aqueous phase) of the standard aqueous solution of sodium thiosulphate pentahydrate (14.9080 g in 1.000 L of solution) in the presence of starch.
+Then, 50.0 mL of dichloromethane were added and the mixture was vigorously shaken until equilibration.
+After phase separation, each phase was titrated by 16.20 mL (organic phase) and by 8.00 mL (aqueous phase) with a standardized aqueous solution of sodium thiosulphate pentahydrate (14.9080 g in 1.000 L of solution) in the presence of starch.
 The process is schematically represented below:

-5. Find the correspondence between the stages on the scheme (1-9) and the schematic pictures representing them (a-i).
+5. Match the stages on the scheme (1-9) with the appropriate picture above (a-i).